loopbackio/loopback-next/docs/site/Application.md

 By making your own application class, you can perform several additional tasks as a part of your setup:

-- Pass configuration into the base class constructor
+- Pass the configuration into the base class constructor
-- Perform some asynchronous wireup before application start
+- Perform asynchronous startup functions before starting the application
-- Perform some graceful cleanup on application stop
+- Perform graceful cleanup functions when the application stops

 {% include code-caption.html content="src/widget.application.ts" %}